 The Supported Living Program helps you learn skills that allow you to be independent in your home and community.
 Stone Belt staff will help you learn how to shop, cook, clean, take care of your clothes and property, make friends and live with different people.
 We will also help you with your personal goals.
-The Supported Living Program offers you a chance to live in your own home with roommates you choose.
+The Supported Living Program offers an opportunity for you to live in your own home with the roommates you choose.
 We may also help you and your family at home.
 Supports range from staff visits a few hours per week to 24-hour supports.
-Learn more about Supported Living in Section Four.